09 Early years practice policy

 and the next day stays until and including lunch (if full day care).

-- If the child shows interest in the activities and is beginning to engage with the key person and other children, the parent spends
+- If the child shows interest in the activities and is beginning to engage with the key person and other children, the parent/carer

-- Parents are encouraged to explain to their child where they are going, and that they will return.
+- Parents/carers are encouraged to explain to their child where they are going, and that they will return.

 For children